News | Remington Davis

-There’s growing demand for vaccine CRO services, with numerous factors at play.
+There's growing demand for vaccine contract research organization (CRO) services, with numerous factors at play.

-The pandemic highlighted the need for rapid vaccine development.
-Platforms like mRNA, which revolutionized COVID-19 vaccines, are now being tested for other conditions.
+The pandemic highlighted the need for rapid vaccine development for prevention at scale.
+Platforms like mRNA, which revolutionized COVID-19 vaccines, are now being tested for other conditions, including therapeutic vaccines targeting chronic and non-infectious diseases.
 Initiatives have pushed for more equitable access to vaccines globally.

-All these elements, working together, have driven more sponsors to partner with CROs for support in conducting clinical trials that bring safe, effective vaccines to the market faster.
+All these elements, working together, have driven more sponsors to partner with CROs for support in the execution of clinical trials that bring safe, effective vaccines to the market faster.

 While diving deeper into the role of CROs in vaccine clinical research, we’ll help—from a site’s perspective—prioritize what to look for in vaccine CRO services and the right questions to ask a provider.